Particular/docs.particular.net/get-started/index.md

 ## Other resources

 * [High-level content](/get-started/high-level-content.md) - Recommended articles to gain an understanding of the key concepts and technologies used within the Particular Service Platform.
-* [Tutorials](/tutorials/) - Step-by-step guides that will help you to master NServiceBus and the Particular Service Platform
+* [Tutorials](/tutorials/) - Step-by-step guides to help master NServiceBus and the Particular Service Platform
 * [Samples](/samples/) - Learn by exploring code in fully functional solutions that can be run from Visual Studio.
 Go to the [introduction to samples](/samples/) or [skip to the list of samples](/samples/#related-samples)